Historical New York Times:

 U.S. Congressional Serial Set = Put your topic keyword(s) in the text box, you can change the "in Citation Text" pull-down select to "in Title" to narrow your search.
 Any topic relevant document you find in this database should be a primary source.

-H. M. Stationery Service = This site has United Kingdom government documents dating back to the 13th century; be sure to use "advanced search" so you can restrict your exploration to pre-1950 items .
+H. M. Stationery Service = This site has United Kingdom government documents dating back to the 13th century; be sure to use "advanced search" so you can restrict your exploration to particular historical time periods.

-United Nations = This site has thousands of international government documents, but be aware that for LRA 3 the number is limited because the UN formed in 1945 and you need a pre-1950 primary source.
+United Nations = This site has thousands of international government documents, but be aware that in terms of finding primary sources it is limited because the UN formed in 1945.

 Financial Times Historical Archive, 1888- = likely the world's most well known business newspaper, covering the globe.